 - Do your best to avoid sugary and starchy foods, and avoid frequent snacking.

-Having regular teeth cleanings and exams every six months is necessary to eliminate cavity-causing plaque and tartar.
+- Regular teeth cleanings and exams every six months are necessary to eliminate cavity-causing plaque and tartar.
 During these exams, your dentist will be able to identify any early signs of tooth decay and give you the tools and knowledge to combat cavities.
-Contact Tompkins Dental to schedule an appointment for a routine dental cleaning and exam.

 Encore Dental Address: